Last updated on May 20, 2021

 The Black Prince’s Ruby and Don Pedro the Cruel

-The Black Prince’s Ruby is believed to be mined in Kuh-i-Lal, Badakhshan’s famous balas ruby mines, present-day Tajikistan.
+The Black Prince’s Ruby is believed to be mined in Kuh-i-Lal, Badakhshan’s famous balas ruby mines, present-day Afghanistan and Tajikistan.

 The gemstone was first recorded in the 14th century when it was stolen from the Prince Abu Sa’id of the Moorish Kingdom of Granada by Don Pedro the Cruel, the ruler of Seville, Spain.

 According to historical records, Prince Sa’id was going to surrender to King Don Pedro when he was overtaking Granada, but Pedro had cruel plans.
 In 1366 Don Pedro welcomed Prince Sa’id and his attendants to discuss the terms of his surrender and murdered him.

 After searching the Prince’s body, Don Pedro found a large red gemstone, the size of an egg, and took it to his possession.
 It was believed that the cruel murder sparked a curse that followed Don Pedro from that day.
 Moreover, the curse was said to bring misfortune and death to those who owned the gem.

 Shortly after the Cruel acquired the gem, his brother, Henry of Trastámara (1334 – 1379), declared war on Castile for the right to rule.
 Don Pedro had to ally with Edward of Woodstock, also known as “the Black Prince”, to defeat Henry of Trastamara and gave him the gemstone as payment in 1367.

 The Black Prince’s Ruby and the British Royal Family

 The Black Prince’s Ruby reappeared in the hands of Henry V, also called Henry of Monmouth, who was King of England from 1413 until his death in 1422.